 Muslim Marriage and Divorce

-In this article we have explained the Muslim Hindu Divorce process and cost In Bangladesh.
+In this article, we have explained the Muslim-Hindu Divorce process and its cost In Bangladesh.

 The essential conditions of a valid Muslim Marriage are: